mickablondo/PadelConnect/README.md

       ✔ should return the difficulty p250
       ✔ should return the difficulty p1000
       ✔ should return the difficulty p2000
-      ✔ should return an unknown difficulty
-    After registrering players
+      ✔ should revert if the difficulty is unknown After registrering players
       Followers
         ✔ should adding a follower to a tournament